 To start cooking, dice the onion and pepper and sauté them in the olive oil over medium heat for five minutes, until they start to soften.
 Then add the garlic.

 Immediately add the tomato and all the spices to the pan.
 Stir and let simmer over low heat for 15 minutes.
 When the juice has evaporated and the tomato changes color, hollow out several holes with a spoon to set the eggs into.
 Be careful not to break the yoke.
 Finally, cover the pan with a lid and cook over low heat for 10 to 15 minutes.
 Remove the lid, sprinkle with chopped parsley and serve immediately with bread.

-Although Gal says that she eats this dish for breakfast because it is “simple, fresh, and just perfect", thanks to its nutritional value and savory flavor, it is often served for dinner right out of the pan or tajine.
-Like many local dishes, it is ideally served with some bread for dipping.
+Although the Israeli celeb says that she eats this dish for breakfast because it is “simple, fresh, and just perfect,” thanks to its nutritional value and the flavor of the shakshuka, it is often served for dinner right out of the pan or tajine.
+Like many dishes from this region, it is ideally served with some bread to dip.

-Now that you know how to prepare this delicacy, delight your palate while staying healthy just like the beautiful Gal Gadot... y ¡buen apetito!
+Now that you know how to prepare this delicacy, delight your palate while sticking to your diet just like the beautiful Gal Gadot... y ¡buen apetito!